+Do animals grieve?
+Do pets mourn the death of another pet?
 When I first started out as an Animal Communicator, I had plenty of conversations with animals about this.
 My understanding, from the conversations was that they did not grieve.
 This was totally wrong!

 After many different people came to me, looking to understand the behavior of their pet that was still here, I started to delve more into what the animals were sharing with me.
 It took me several years of intuitive connections with animals to realize that the animals were actually saying they don’t grieve like humans grieve.

 The more I delved into animals and the animal afterlife, the more fascinated I became!
 What the animals began talking to me about was exactly WHAT they were mourning and why it was different from us, humans.

 First, they told me about the physical presence of the animal that has crossed over and how different it feels when that animal isn’t there.
 Not having their animal friend with them meant that dinner time was different, play time different, cuddle time and even warmth was different.